ViciousBadger/larion-world-generation/README.md

 include the copyright (LICENSE.md) file, a link to this page and also state any significant changes made to the datapack.

+The current version took about a month of precious free time to make.
 If you like the project and want to send me a donation, here is a Paypal link:

 https://www.paypal.com/donate/?hosted_button_id=L2WKHTDJ4DANU